Sandreu/react-mf-modal/docs/app/statics/getting-started.md

 ## Introduction

 The react-mf components aims to extract the markup from the component logic.
-It can handle dialog or side nav, animations, custom html markup, and already deals with some famous css frameworks.
+It can handle dialog or sidebar, animations, custom html markup, and already deals with some famous css frameworks.

 You can get it via npm :